Introduction

 Verdict

 I like the Citroen e-C5 Aircross.
-I think it looks pretty cool, with its ‘light wing’ rear cluster design; it looks a bit whacky.
-And it needs that, given how much competition it’s got.
-I mean, it’s more interesting than the Tesla Model Y, isn’t it?!
-And is much comfier, too, while prices are very competitive.
-Overall, it's a really likeable and kind of funky family electric SUV.
+I think it looks pretty cool, with its ‘light wing’ rear cluster design.
+It looks a bit wacky, but it needs that differentiation, given how much competition it’s got.
+It’s certainly more interesting than the Tesla Model Y, isn’t it?
+And much comfier, too, while prices are very competitive.
+Overall it's a really likeable and kind of funky family electric SUV.
 I do think Citroen would do well to add a seven-seat version to the lineup, to give the e-C5 a bit more of a USP against some of its rivals, as it really is swamped with competition.
 Overall, the e-C5 is a rather nice way to travel, and a very recommendable family EV.